briandav22/gigamonscript/docs/index.md

     ### Dashboard Objects

-    Each dashboard object <b>MUST</b> have all of these key / value pairs, if you omit any of them you will throw an error and terminate the Script.
-These objects are responsible for a variety of things.
+    Each dashboard object <b>MUST</b> have all of the key / value pairs shown below. if you omit any of them you will throw an error and terminate the Script.

+    These objects are responsible for:

     1.)
 Creating the Dashboard